xenthm/tp/docs/DeveloperGuide.md

 ### AddSalesCommand
 #### Overview
 The AddSalesCommand is responsible for adding sales data to a Manga.
-The Sale data consists of three attributes: `quantitySold`, `unitPrice` and `totalRevenue`.
-The `quantitySold` and `unitPrice` are inputs from the user, while `totalRevenue` is calculated by multiplying y`quantitySold` and `unitPrice`.
+The Sale data consists of two attributes: `quantitySold` and `unitPrice`.

 For the AddSalesCommand to be successful, the manga that the sales data is associated with must exist.
 If the `sales` command is successful, the `Sales` data is then saved via Storage.